Felix the Cat: Revival

 In the late 1980s, after his father's death, Don Oriolo teamed up with European animators to work on the character's first feature film, Felix the Cat: The Movie.
 In the film, Felix visits an alternate reality along with the Professor and Poindexter.
 New World Pictures planned a 1987 Thanksgiving release for U.S. theaters, which did not happen; the movie went direct-to-video in August 1991, which was widely panned upon its release before being completely abandoned in the US during the 21st century.
 In 1994, Felix appeared on television again, to replace the popular Fido Dido bumpers on CBS, and then one year later in the series The Twisted Tales of Felix the Cat.
 Baby Felix followed in 2000 for the Japanese market, and also the direct-to-video Felix the Cat Saves Christmas released in 2004.
 Oriolo also brought about a new wave of Felix merchandising, including Wendy's Kids Meal toys and a video game for the Nintendo Entertainment System.

 Felix was voted in 2004 among the 100 Greatest Cartoons in a poll conducted by the British television channel Channel 4, ranking at No. 89.

 According to Don Oriolo's Felix the Cat blog, as of September 2008 there were plans in development for a new television series.
-Oriolo's biography page also mentions a 52-episode cartoon series then in the works titled The Felix the Cat Show, which was slated to use computer graphics.
-As of December 2020, WildBrain is working on a new Felix the Cat series with Transformers: Rescue Bots and Snoopy in Space co-producers.
+Oriolo's biography page also mentions a 52-episode cartoon series then-in the works titled The Felix the Cat Show, which was slated to use computer graphics.
+The series was to be produced by TeamTO, in association with Forecast Pictures and Felix the Cat Productions.
+Another series was pitched by Tremblay Bros.
+Studios in the late 2010s, but was rejected.
 Oriolo has not produced or directed any cartoons or feature films featuring Felix the Cat since the mid-2000s.